idbrii/unity-findrefs/README.md

 #### Manual

-1. Download `ripgrep` from [Latest release · BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep/releases/latest) and extract `rg.exe` to `Tools\FindReferencesInProject2` directory.
+1. Download `ripgrep` from [Latest release · BurntSushi/ripgrep](https://github.com/BurntSushi/ripgrep/releases/latest) and extract `rg.exe` to `Tools\FindReferencesInProject2` directory or somewhere in your PATH.
 2. Click `Unlock file` in `rg.exe` Properties, or you will find it takes too long time to start first time.

 Note: It seems that `x86_64-pc-windows-msvc` has a smaller size in `ripgrep` release page.